taroline/CustomAuth/README.md

 # CustomAuth
-Custom authentication with spring sequrity
+sample of custom authentication with spring sequrity